ami-iit/paper_latella_2023_irim_muscle-force-estimation/instructions/usage.md

 ## Download the dataset
 - The paper dataset is stored on the Huggin Face platform, [here](https://huggingface.co/datasets/ami-iit/paper_latella_2023_irim_muscle-force-estimation_dataset).
 - The dataset is already organized as required by the code.
-You only have to move the dataset folder in your code repositoy path.
+You only have to move the dataset folder in your code repository path.

 ## Run the code